 The museum also makes its own delicious ice cream flavors.
 Flavors include Queen Bee, a honey ice cream with chocolate-covered pieces of honeycomb, and Malt Shake, a malted chocolate ice cream with malted milk balls.
 You can find these at select Target and Safeway locations across the country.

-If you’re interested in visiting, be sure to sign up for early access to ticket sales, which open on Oct.
-9. General admission tickets are $38 per person, and children age 2 and under can enter for free.
+If you’re interested in visiting, you can purchase a ticket, starting on Oct.
+9 at 10 am.
+General admission tickets are $38 per person, and children age 2 and under can enter for free.
 Best of all, ice cream is included in the price of your ticket!
 Discounts are available for military employees and college students.
 A visit typically lasts between 60 and 90 minutes.